 Submit support requests and browse self-service resources.

-Following on the trails of how the banking industry has transformed over recent years, the insurance sector is similarly undergoing a rush to digital transformation.
-Today’s landscape demands that insurance carriers are more agile and provide a seamless omnichannel experience, with APIs being the key driver in unlocking these capabilities.
+Today’s landscape demands that insurance carriers are more agile and provide a seamless omnichannel experience.
+And insurance APIs being the key driver in unlocking these capabilities.

 IT infrastructure in insurance has traditionally relied on core systems of monolithic databases for all of the back-end information such as accounts, policies, and claims.
-While these systems were sufficient in the past, they are preventing growth opportunities for insurance companies by their inability to communicate with other systems, partners, and end users.
+These systems were sufficient in the past.
+But, today they prevent growth opportunities.
+This makes it difficult to communicate with other systems, partners, and end users.

-Enter APIs, which by definition connect disparate technologies, to:
+Enter insurance APIs, which by definition connect disparate technologies, to:

-At Akana, we are proud to be trusted by some of the world’s largest insurance carriers with our API management platform to create, secure, and manage their APIs.
-In recent roundtable discussions with these customers, we saw many common APIs for insurance use.
+At Akana, we are proud to be trusted by some of the world’s largest insurance carriers with our API management platform to:

-More importantly, we enjoyed hearing that an API-first strategy has been widely adopted, with executives pushing the use of APIs to make the overall customer experience better and drive new business.
+In fact, many leading insurance companies have adopted an API-first strategy.
+Executives are pushing the use of APIs to make the overall customer experience better and drive new business.

 Below are a few common themes on use cases for APIs in insurance.

-One of the insurers said that if the insurance brokers who distribute the policies can process digitally, enabling transactions and reducing time, the interactions become much smoother and builds a tighter relationship.
-In fact, many dealers are awarding them more business because they are finding them better to do business with; though they might be more expensive in some cases, ease of engagement increases the value.
+In fact, many dealers are awarding them more business because they are finding them better to do business with.
+Though they might be more expensive in some cases, ease of engagement increases the value.

-One insurer we spoke with stated that an efficient claims management process is the most important service that they provide, and providing a “best in class” experience is the goal.
-To that end, they strive to pay out insurance claims within one of the shortest durations in the industry, a promise that they have followed through on.
+An efficient claims management process is the most important service that one insurer we spoke to provides.
+Delivering a best-in-class experience is the goal.
+To do it, they promise to pay out insurance claims within one of the shortest durations in the industry — and they keep their promise.

-On top of that, APIs are the connectors through which aggregators (insurance shopping comparison sites – like what kayak.com is for travel bookings) compile and present their data.
-Without APIs as part of your strategy, your company won’t even be considered by a customer who uses such sites to gather quotes from a number of potential carriers.
+On top of that, APIs are the connectors through which aggregators compile and present their data.
+Without APIs as part of your strategy, your company won’t even be considered by a customer who uses those sites.

-Insurance carriers can also create relationships with other industries that can potentially create business value.
-For instance, partnering with a real estate agency to generate leads for homeowners’ insurance buyers, or with an auto dealership for auto insurance leads.
+Insurance carriers can also create relationships with other industries that can potentially create business value with APIs.
+For instance, you can partner with:

 The world is advancing technologically at an incredible speed, with IoT taking over everything we touch and experience.